Stephanie Economou: Video games

 Ubisoft approached Economou and employed her to initially work on Assassin's Creed Valhalla: The Siege of Paris.
 She cited the work of Sarah Schachner, who wrote the music for the main game, as influential on her scores for the expansions, as well as music by black metal bands Wilderun and Ari Mason.
 Economou composed the soundtrack to the Dawn of Ragnarök expansion of Assassin's Creed Valhalla.
 The album for this soundtrack won the first ever Grammy award given to a game soundtrack.
 Economou was the only woman nominated in her category.

 Films

 Economou's film credits include scores to the films About My Father, Ruby Gillman, Teenage Kraken, and My Big Fat Greek Wedding 3 among others.

+TV Shows

+In 2026 Economou scored the HBO series Lanterns, creating a heavily rock-influenced soundtrack.